Anti-corruption campaign under Xi Jinping: Background

-At the 18th Party Congress, both outgoing General Secretary Hu Jintao and incoming party leader Xi Jinping repeatedly emphasized that corruption is a threat to the party's survival.
+At the 18th National Congress, both outgoing General Secretary Hu Jintao and incoming party leader Xi Jinping repeatedly emphasized that corruption is a threat to the party's survival.
 Xi made special mention of corruption in his inaugural speech as General Secretary on 15 November 2012.
 In his first days in office, Xi vowed to crack down on "tigers and flies", that is, high-ranking officials and petty civil servants alike.
 He also warned his colleagues on the Politburo that corruption would "doom the party and state."
+Xi proposed to eliminate the "Four Bad Work Styles" of "formalism, bureaucratism, hedonism, and extravagance" (the latter two referring to types of corruption) from the CCP.

 In other cases, some violate the regulation regarding officials reporting major personal matters...Some [Cadres] do not report the fact that their children or spouses have stayed abroad for a long time.
 According to regulations, officials should report to the Party organization if their family members settle down abroad.
 They think it is unnecessary to report since their family members have not officially settled down abroad.
 Some do not report major changes in their family situation.
 Even after they have been divorced or remarried for years, the Party organization is still kept in the dark.
 Some have many passports and even fake ID cards.
 Should not these things be reported?
 According to the rules, they should report them.
 Why do some keep such things unreported?
 One reason is that they do not know the rules, and the other is that they have ulterior motives.

 Recent years of investigations into serious violations of Party discipline and state laws by high-ranking officials, Zhou Yongkang, Bo Xilai, Xu Caihou, Ling Jihua and Su Rong in particular, show that violations of the Party's political discipline and political rules have become a prominent problem and must be treated with the utmost importance.
 In the case of such people, the greater power and higher position they hold, the less they take the Party's political discipline and rules seriously.
 Some of their conduct is outrageous.
 Driven by their overinflated political ambitions and eagerness to acquire personal gain or the benefit of their inner circle, some resort to political conspiracies against the Party and plot to undermine and divide it.